Structural physical approximations and entanglement witnesses: Structural approximations to positive maps and entanglement-breaking channels

 Let $\theta=\pi/12$, $a=\frac{4}{3}cos\frac{\pi}{12}$, $b=\frac{2}{3}cos\frac{\pi}{12}$, and $c=0$.
 We compute $\lambda_{0W^\Gamma}\approx-0.6440, \lambda_{0W}\approx-0.7286$, and $\lambda_{0W^\Gamma}\neq\lambda_{0W}$.
 By Corollary 10, $W[\frac{4}{3}cos\frac{\pi}{12},\frac{2}{3}cos\frac{\pi}{12},0;\pi/12]$ violates the SPA conjecture.

 Since the result of Theorem 3 is followed with the PPT criterion and the PPT criterion is a necessary but not a sufficient separable condition for separability in higher dimensions, it is not easy to find the necessary condition by our result for that SPA of an arbitrary $W$ does not correspond to a separable state.
-It indicates that, as separability criteria, there may exist no effective method to detect the SPA of a given EW is separable or not.
+It is still open whether the SPA of an optimal decomposable entanglement witnesses in higher dimensions is separable or not \cite{Augusiak13}.
+It indicates that, as separability criteria, there may exist no effective method to detect if the SPA of a given EW is separable or not.